sreenidhi-vr/QlarityAI/README.md

 1. **Initial Query:**
    ```
-   @PowerSchool-Bot How do I configure attendance codes?
+   @AI-Bot How do I configure the system?
    ```

 2. **Bot Response with Buttons:**